 Where to Find the Best Views in San Francisco

-Even though it’s a city, you might want to get out your hiking boots for a visit to San Francisco.
-The maps won’t tell you the truth: the dozens of hills around town make walking more exercise than a leisure activity.
-These hills can reach hundreds of feet in height, but if you’re looking for amazing views, there’s no other place like it.
+Even though it’s a city, you might want to get out your hiking boots when you visit San Francisco.
+The dozens of hills around town make walking more exercise than a leisure activity.
+These hills can reach hundreds of feet in height, and if you’re looking for amazing views, there’s no other place like it.

-You can trek to the top of Lombard Street to see some interesting driving maneuvers by the multitude of cars trying to get down the street or take the famous trolley from hill to hill with no exertion on your end.
-If you’re up for an adventure though, check out these amazing views on your next trip into town.
+Trek to the top of the winding Lombard Street to witness some very interesting driving maneuvers by the multitude of cars working their way down the street or ride the famous trolley from hill to hill with no exertion on your end.
+If you’re up for an adventure check out these places for incredible views on your next trip into town.

 Top of the Mark

 What’s better than a view?
 A view with some bubbles!
 Top of the Mark sits on the 19th floor of the Intercontinental Mark Hopkins hotel.
-From this vantage point, you’ll have 360-degree views of the city and can glimpse the famous city skyline with the Golden Gate Bridge as a backdrop.
+From this vantage point, you’ll have 360-degree views of the city's famous city skyline with the Golden Gate Bridge as a backdrop.

 The swanky restaurant is open every day and offers scrumptious dinner and brunch bites including marinated olives, loaded crab nacho, and smores fondue.
 On weekends, treat yourself to a champagne brunch at a table next to the floor-to-ceiling windows surrounding the restaurant.

-Take a casual hike through this park right on the bay.
-You’ll find numerous paths along the cliffs and around the shore to choose from.
+Take a casual hike through this park that is situated right on the bay.
+You’ll find numerous paths along the cliffs and the shore to choose from.
 The stunning views of the bay are breathtaking and during spring, you may even see some whales hanging out by the Golden Gate Bridge.
-During low tide, you can glimpse numerous shipwrecks in the bay for some unique photographs.
+During low tide, you may get a glimpse of numerous shipwrecks in the bay for some unique photographs.

-Within the park are numerous landmarks and historical sites you can easily walk to.
-The ruins of the Sutro Baths lie just off the coast and were originally opened in 1896.
-After an arson in 1966, all that remain of the baths are stairs, passageways, and walls.
+Within the park are numerous landmarks and historical sites you can easily walk to, such as the concrete ruins of the Sutro Baths.
+Originally opened in 1896 as the world's largest swimming pool complex, the bath was destroyed by arson in 1966.
+All that remain of the baths are stairs, passageways, and walls, which lie just off the coast.

 Bernal Heights Hill

 A short climb to the top of this hill gives you great views of the surrounding Mission District and rolling hills.
-This hill is perfect for a picnic on a breezy day.
-Just down the hill you’ll find fun restaurants, bakeries, salons, and a wine and beer store if you want your picnic to be extra special.
+This hill is ideals to enjoy a picnic on a breezy day.
+Just down the hill you’ll find restaurants, bakeries, salons, and a wine and beer store if you want your picnic to be extra special.

-The area has hosted a farmers’ market every Saturday since 1947, so make sure to go on the weekend and browse through a variety of stands and businesses selling everything from vintage furniture to exotic gems.
+The area has hosted a farmers’ market every Saturday since 1947.
+Spend the day browsing through a variety of stands of vendors selling everything from vintage furniture to exotic gems.

 Signup for Hotel Deals